fabulops/cookbook-sysrqd/README.md

 *[:sysrqd][:password]* - The password to use when authenticating to a node running sysrqd. *NOTE* the password is sent in cleartext so should be changed after use.
-There are better ways to secure this exchange and they are left as an exercise to the reader
+There are better ways to secure this exchange and they are left as an exercise to the reader (i.e., encrypted data bags, noah, zookeeper, etc.)

 *[:sysrqd][:port]* - The port is stored on the node for informational purposes only (i.e. remembering which one it is on in the middle of the